Maui Coral Reefs: 7 Ways to Help

 Examples include:

-Waterlust – “A purpose-driven brand that creates media inspiration and sustainable products to support marine science research and education.” |
+| Waterlust – “A purpose-driven brand that creates media inspiration and sustainable products to support marine science research and education.” |

-Manakai Swimwear – Eco-conscious swimwear made from repurposed nylon and discarded fishing nets. |
+| Manakai Swimwear – Eco-conscious swimwear made from repurposed nylon and discarded fishing nets. |

-Norton Point – Started in 2016, this eyewear company is the world’s first line of sunglasses made from post-consumer ocean plastics.
-They remove one pound of ocean debris for every product purchased and donate proceeds from sales to the Ocean Conservancy. |
+| Norton Point—Founded in 2016, this eyewear company offers the world’s first line of sunglasses made from post-consumer ocean plastics.
+For every product purchased, they remove one pound of ocean debris and donate proceeds to the Ocean Conservancy. |

-Raw Love Sunscreen – Maui-made, reef-friendly, 100 percent natural, 35 SPF.
+| Raw Love Sunscreen – Maui-made, reef-friendly, 100 percent natural, 35 SPF.
 Apply often! |

 Citizen science is rapidly gaining traction as a method for everyday people like you and me to contribute to marine scientific research.
 Scuba divers, snorkelers, and water enthusiasts are encouraged to record and report unhealthy coral sitings such as bleaching, algae overgrowth, and disease.